deft-ui/deft/README.md

 * Hybrid programming with Rust and JavaScript
 * Non-webview core
 * Unified JavaScript engine and rendering engine
-* Similar api to web
-* Support React/Vue
+* Support React/Vue/Solid or any framework that supports custom render

 # Quick Start